code-differently/code-differently-24-q1/lesson_03/README.md

 1. Read CC 2,4; SEG 1
 1. Create your Codio account [using this link][codio-link].
 1. Create three new quiz questions.
+1. [Stretch] Write code for 8-bit assembler that implements the substring function.
+It will take as input a string, a starting index, and an ending index.
+The function must print the substring portion indicated by the indices.
+Submit this portion of the assignment as a separate PR for my review for additional credit.

 ## Important reminders